The Long Discourses

 DĀ 8 Sandhāna (∥ DN 25) [T 1.47a18]

-The layman Sandhāna decides to visit the non-Buddhist wanderers at a nearby grove before paying a visit to the Buddha and asks them why they are so noisy and talk about non-spiritual topics.
+The layman Sandhāna decides to visit the non-Buddhist wanderers at a nearby grove before visiting the Buddha.
+He asks them why they are so noisy and talk about non-spiritual topics.
 When their leader insults the Buddha, the Buddha overhears it with his heavenly ear and decides to intervene.
-He gives the wanderers an talk on the good and bad of their various ascetic practices.
+He gives the wanderers a talk on the good and bad of their various ascetic practices.
 When they are about to be converted, Māra intervenes to prevent it.

 DĀ 9 The Gathered Saṅgha (∥ DN 33) [T 1.49b27]